chrissygonzalez/craftplanner-js/README.md

 #### Installation
 1. First, clone or download this repo.
-2. `cd` into the CraftPlanner directory and run `bundle install` to install all the required gems.
+2. `cd` into the craftplanner-js directory and run `bundle install` to install all the required gems.
 3. Enter `rake db:migrate` to run the database migrations.
 4. Enter `rake db:seed` to install a little sample data.
 5. Start the rails server by typing `rails server` or `rails s`.